alstn923/medicare_outpatient_analysis/README.md

 2. **Top Outpatient Services (APC codes)**
    - Identified top 10 services by claim volume
    - Calculated weighted average payment per claim

+**Note:**
+APC stands for *Ambulatory Payment Classification*, the system Medicare uses to group and reimburse outpatient hospital services.
+Each APC corresponds to a category of services with similar clinical and cost characteristics.

 3. **State-Level Proxy Medicare Spending**
    - Computed weighted averages and proxy Medicare payments